Chart Color Schemes

 The level of residential development activity in Marangaroo is very low in comparison to the average area assessed nationally by AreaSearch

 Marangaroo has received approximately 8 dwelling approvals annually over the past five financial years, totalling 42 homes.
-In FY-26 so far, 3 approvals have been recorded.
-The area has experienced population decline, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New homes are being built at an average expected construction cost of $239,000, aligning with broader regional development trends.
+As of FY-26, 5 approvals have been recorded.
+The area's population decline has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
+Average new home construction cost is $239,000, aligning with broader regional development trends.

 Frequently Asked Questions - Development